-In 1658, the small but growing colony of Newport, Rhode Island received its first Jewish residents.
-These fifteen families came from Barbados, where a Jewish community had existed since the 1620s.
+First Jews in Newport.
+The small but growing colony of Newport, Rhode Island received its first Jewish residentsin the 17th century, possibly as early as 1658.
+Fifteen people arrived from Barbados, where a Jewish community had existed since the 1620s.
 They were of Spanish and Portuguese origin; their families had migrated from Amsterdam and London to Brazil and then the islands of Suriname, Barbados, Curaçao and Jamaica.
 Upon their arrival they formalized a new congregation in Newport (the second oldest Jewish congregation in the United States) calling themselves 'Yeshuat Israel'.
 By 1677, the community realized the need to acquire land for a Jewish cemetery.
 Two of the original immigrants, Mordechai Campanal and Moses Israel Paeheco purchased the lot at the corner of what is now Kay and Touro Streets for this purpose.

 Building the Synagogue